 Public Offering Funds mean the funds that local governments will raise by issuing their security certificates through markets.
-Since local governments are urged to take greater responsibility for their administrative and fiscal management in line with the promotion of decentralization, Public Offering Funds' share of the LGB Program has followed an uptrend in recent years.
+Local governments are urged to take greater responsibility for their administrative and fiscal management in line with the promotion of decentralization.

 1 Joint-LGBs, etc.